coderaiser/fs-copy-file/README.md

 Node.js v8.5.0 [fs.copyFile](https://nodejs.org/dist/latest-v8.x/docs/api/fs.html#fs_fs_copyfile_src_dest_flags_callback) [ponyfill](https://ponyfill.com).

 Asynchronously copies `src` to `dest`.
 By default, `dest` is overwritten if it already exists.
 No arguments other than a possible exception are given to the callback function.

 `flags` is an optional integer that specifies the behavior of the copy operation.
+It is possible to create a mask consisting of the bitwise OR of two or more values (e.g. `fs.constants.COPYFILE_EXCL | fs.constants.COPYFILE_FICLONE`).

-The only supported flag is `COPYFILE_EXCL`, which causes the copy operation to fail if dest already exists.
+- `fs.constants.COPYFILE_EXCL` - The copy operation will fail if dest already exists.
+- `fs.constants.COPYFILE_FICLONE` - The copy operation will attempt to create a copy-on-write reflink.
+If the platform does not support copy-on-write, then a fallback copy mechanism is used.
+- `fs.constants.COPYFILE_FICLONE_FORCE` - The copy operation will attempt to create a copy-on-write reflink.
+If the platform does not support copy-on-write, then the operation will fail.

 ## Install